baus/install-discourse/README.md

 # Provision your server

-While I'm a long time RedHat and CentOS user, I've recently made the move to Ubuntu, primarily because they offer more up to date packages.
-With a project as cutting edge as Discourse, this makes installation easier as it prevents having to download packages from source and install them, so my instructions with assume Ubuntu 12.10 x64 server (note:  with small RAM amounts, a 32bit image would probably work as well, but I'm standardizing on 64bit images).
+While I'm a long time RedHat and CentOS user, I've recently made the move to Ubuntu, primarily because they offer more up-to-date packages.
+With a project as cutting edge as Discourse, this makes installation easier as it prevents having to download packages from source and install them, so my instructions use Ubuntu 12.10 x64 server (note:with small RAM amounts, a 32bit image would probably work as well, but I'm standardizing on 64bit images).

 After creating your account at DigitalOcean, select the Ubuntu OS image you want, and DigitalOcean will email the root